 Now, let’s take a look at the individual areas of activity, who should do which activities, and in which meetings decisions should be made.

 1 – Strategize

 Translating Your Business Strategy

 Formulating a business strategy is the job of upper management and is not part of project portfolio management.
 What is a part of PPM is translating the strategy into project selection guidelines.
 A good project portfolio is aligned with the corporate strategy.
 Projects with a high strategic contribution should be given higher priority, and projects with a low strategic contribution should be given lower priority, put on ice, or rejected.

 The Father of Modern Management, Peter Drucker summed it up concisely in 1967 in his definitive work, The Effective Executive:

 There is nothing so useless as doing efficiently that which should not be done at all.

 To translate the strategy into project selection guidelines, first, you have to determine the criteria to evaluate projects.
 The criteria can be based on sales: will a given project bring me a relatively large or small amount of revenue?
 Or based on ROI: how quickly will the investment pay for itself?
 Or based on risk: to what extent will the project affect the risk profile of my division?
 Another good question when evaluating projects is: which of my current strategic objectives does the initiative support, and to what extent (0-100%)?
 Good criteria should have a broad, accepted application in the business.
 It serves to help people prioritize.

 Projects, including those already in progress, should be evaluated because project benefits may change in response to other changes such as the market situation or technological progress.
 So, the portfolio coordinator should regularly take time to meet with the strategy team in strategy workshops to talk about the current business strategy as well as upcoming tactical measures (such as year-end budget cuts).
 Translate these into measurable, accepted parameters, and, if applicable, reevaluate ongoing initiatives.

-In summary, there are three central aspects to keep in mind when translating the business strategy:
+In summary, there are two central aspects to keep in mind when translating the business strategy: